Extended Chemical Safety

 2 Purchasing of Substances

 Until further notice, contact the Chemical Safety team (CS team below) before buying any substance that is hazardous (see the SDS).
 The first time you order any chemical substance, a risk assessment of that substance must be performed (see Section 4) and after approval you will be allowed to order it.
 Make sure that the package reference is marked with Chemical Safety team.
 Upon arrival at the goods entrance the parcels will be given to the CS team laboratory between A and D building as soon as possible.
 The CS team will register the substances into KLARA (chemical database) and assign a designated storage area before notifying the purchasers of its arrival.

 3 Storage of Dangerous Substances

-As the location of all dangerous substances at the facility must be known, these must be stored in their designated cabinets in the chemical laboratories or other areas approved by the CS team when not in use.
-Long term storage of staff chemicals is done at the CS team laboratory between building A and D. Dangerous substances shall not be moved to a different storage cabinet without clearance from the CS team.
+As the location of all dangerous substances at the facility must be known, they must be stored in their designated cabinets in the chemical laboratories or other areas approved by the CS team when not in use.
+The long term storage of staff chemicals will be in the CS team laboratory between building A and D. Dangerous substances shall not be moved to a different storage cabinet without clearance from the CS team.

 3.1 Storage Containers and Labelling

 Containers, bottles and other receptacles which may be confused with food, beverage or tobacco containers may never be used for holding dangerous substances.
 The substance shall be stored in the original container wherever possible.
 For other containers, you have to ensure that the container is suitable and resistant against the substance stored.
-Please contact the CS team for the selection of suitable storage containers.
+Please contact the CS team for help in the selection of suitable storage containers.

 Clear labelling is the best way to avoid dangerous mix-ups.
 All containers with chemicals must be clearly and permanently labelled.
 The original container is the most suitable as the manufacturer follows the CLP regulation.
 If you change or transfer substances to a new container it must be labelled with the following information:

-- The substrate name as stated on the original container.
+- The substance name as stated on the original container.